EchterAlsFake/Porn_Fetch/README.md

 # Other Infos

-- ### If Progressbar get's stuck, this is normal.
+- ### If Progressbar gets stuck, this is normal.
 Just wait.
 - ### Output path must contain a slash at the end

 # Building from Source